Agriculture and Climate Change

 Community Development

-Our approach recognizes that poor health exacerbates poverty and vulnerability by reducing a family's work productivity.
-DAPP tackles this through a three-tier approach of prevention, treatment and aftercare services, reaching beneficiaries with services through community-based actors such as Community Health Workers, Safe Motherhood Action Groups, youth champions and volunteers to combat disease including HIV, and to improve nutrition, mother and child health as well as access to water, sanitation and hygiene facilities.
+Our approach also recognises that poor health exacerbates poverty and vulnerability by reducing a family's work productivity.
+DAPP tackles this through a three-tier approach of prevention, treatment and aftercare services, reaching beneficiaries with services through community-based actors such as Community Health Workers, Safe Motherhood Action Groups, Youth Champions and Volunteers to combat diseases including HIV, and to improve nutrition, mother and child health as well as access to water, sanitation and hygiene facilities.

-• Improving health for the children and families through the provision of clean water, adequate sanitation and improved hygiene in schools and homes through the full involvement of the children, the parents, the teachers and community volunteers.
+We work towards improving health for children and families through the provision of clean water, adequate sanitation and improved hygiene in schools and homes by involving the children, the parents, the teachers and community volunteers.

-• Supporting people in conflict with the law by facilitating their journey of change and embracing them as they regain useful roles in society
+Human rights is a cross-cutting issue in all our projects.
+We support people in conflict with the law by facilitating their journey of change and embracing them as they regain useful roles in society.

-• Reaching out to young populations with health awareness programmes, skills training and economic empowerment
+This is in addition to reaching out to young populations with health awareness programmes, skills training and economic empowerment.

 View projects